intel/pmem-csi/README.md

 pmem-csi.intel.com/node=<NODE-NAME>,storage=pmem
 ```

 If **storage=pmem** is missing, label manually as described above.
+If
-If **pmem-csi.intel.com/node** is missing, then double-check that the alpha feature gates are enabled and the CSI driver is running.
+**pmem-csi.intel.com/node** is missing, then double-check that the
+alpha feature gates are enabled, that the CSI driver is running on the node,
+and that the driver's log output doesn't contain errors.

 - **Define two storage classes using the driver**